n8n-io/n8n-docs/docs/integrations/builtin/credentials/sendemail/index.md

 ### My provider isn't listed

-If your email provider isn't listed here, search for `IMAP settings`, `SMTP settings` or `POP settings` to find their instructions.
+If your email provider isn't listed here, search for `SMTP settings` to find their instructions.
+(These instructions may also be included with `IMAP settings` or `POP settings`.)